victimsnino/ReactivePlusPlus/docs/readme.md

-# User Guide
+# Documentation

+[TOC]

-## Introduction
+## Introduction to Reactive Programming

+> [!IMPORTANT]
-I'm highly recommend to read this article: [The introduction to Reactive Programming you've been missing](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754)
+> I'm highly recommend to read this article beforehand: [The introduction to Reactive Programming you've been missing](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754)

 ### What is Reactive Programming?